 Many medications are perfectly safe on their own, but can cause serious side effects when paired with other drugs, so it’s important that your health care providers are always aware of your current medication list.
 That way, they can compare the medications on your current list with any new prescriptions, and catch any potentially dangerous combinations.
 For example, some types of antidepressant and anti-anxiety medications can cause drowsiness.
 So do some allergy and prescription pain medications.
 Stacking those drugs on top of each other may make it dangerous to drive, or even make it difficult to stay awake at all.
 And if you take a prescription sleep aid for insomnia, it may be dangerous to take it while you’re on other drowsiness-inducing medications, as the combination could slow your breathing and heart rate too far.

-Other examples include OTC medications like aspirin or NSAIDs which can amplify the severe bleeding side effects of Xarelto—a drug that’s already facing legal troubles over the fact that it doesn’t have an antidote.
-The number of Xarelto lawsuits being brought against Janssen and Bayer has swelled to nearly 20,000.
+Other examples include OTC medications like aspirin or NSAIDs which are natural blood thinners.
+Taking these in conjunction with prescription anticoagulants can amplify the affects of these drugs, increasing the risks of severe internal bleeding.
+This can make normally insignificant injuries life threatening, a fact that spawned four Xarelto lawsuit trials in 2017, and resulted in an award of over $28 million.
 Xarelto isn’t the only popular anticoagulant that has spent time in front of a jury.
-A $650 million dollar fund was established to settle thousands of Pradaxa lawsuits in 2014 for similar safety concerns.
+A $650 million fund was established to settle thousands of Pradaxa lawsuit claims in 2014 for similar safety concerns.